jameshnl232/NodeJS_Project/README.md

 - Handling file uploads for product images.
 - Input validation to ensure data integrity and security.

-## Getting Started
-- To run this project locally, follow these steps:

-    + Clone the repository.
-    + Install dependencies using npm install.
-    + Set up your MongoDB database and configure the connection in the project.
-    + Configure any necessary environment variables.
-    + Run the application using npm start.

 ## What could have been improved
 - Using a Better Frontend Framework like React.